Hydronephrosis (Fluid Accumulation in the Kidney, Urine Congestion in the Renal Pelvis) in cats

 Symptoms

 The symptoms of hydronephrosis in cats can vary depending on the severity of the condition and the underlying cause.
-One of the most common signs is decreased urine output, as urine cannot be effectively drained.
-This can lead to an enlarged bladder, which may be palpable on physical examination.
+One of the most common signs is reduced urine output, as urine cannot be effectively drained.
+This can lead to an enlarged bladder, which may be palpable during a physical examination.

-Cats with hydronephrosis may also show signs of Pain, especially when urinating.
+Cats with hydronephrosis may also show signs of Pain, especially during urination.
 They may make frequent but unsuccessful attempts to urinate, accompanied by Restlessness or Vocalizations due to Pain.
-Sometimes there may also be blood in the urine, which is called hematuria.
+Sometimes, blood may also be present in the urine, which is called hematuria.

 Another possible symptom is a general deterioration of the cat’s health, including loss of appetite, Weight loss, and lethargy.
 In advanced cases, Vomiting and dehydration may also occur, as the kidney can no longer function properly.